fabriziogiordano/policy/terms-of-service.md

 Overview
 --------

-There's lots to do here, and we're always improving and adding features and functionality.
+There’s lots to do here, and we’re always improving and adding features and functionality.
 You can upload and share both high- and standard-definition videos; send messages to other members; add other members as contacts; create and moderate "channels" and "groups" based around specific interests, and participate in discussions.

 Vimeo offers two types of membership: basic (free) and Plus (paid subscription).
 Some services may only be available to Plus members.
 [You can read about the different membership options here.](/help/faq#comparison)